 Coercive and Controlling behaviour

-The Home Office define controlling and coercive behaviour as an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten and Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.
+The Home Office define controlling and coercive behaviour as an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten.
+Controlling behaviour is a range of acts designed to make a person subordinate and / or dependent by isolating them from sources of support, exploiting their resources for personal gain, depriving them of independence, resistance and escape, and regulating their everyday behaviour.

 Consent is the voluntary and continuing permission of the person to support based on a good understanding of the purpose, nature, likely effects and risks of that support, including the likelihood of its success and any alternatives.

 CPS (Crown Prosecution Service)

 CPS is the government department responsible for prosecuting criminal cases investigated by the police in England and Wales.